Teacher Training at Spirit Rock

 - Explore community outreach to people and communities heretofore underrepresented.

 The 204 graduates of previous CDL programs have played a significant role in the spreading of the Dharma over the past decade.
 They’ve created new Dharma opportunities for many different communities; they’ve created new meditation centers; they’ve supported senior teachers in the Dharma; and they’ve helped to bring the Dharma into the broad range of life experiences in the West.
-To find out more about the Community Dharma Leader program, you can visit the website (https://www.spiritrock.org/CDL).
+Find out more about the Community Dharma Leaders Program here >

 Training to be a Retreat Teacher